hearbenchmark/hear-eval-kit/README.md

   --small       FLAG     If passed, the task will run on a small-version of the
                          data.

-  --luigi-dir   STRING   Path to dir to store the intermediate luigi task outputs.
+  --work-dir    STRING   Temporary directory to save all the
+                         intermediate tasks (will not be deleted afterwords).
+                         It will require as much disk space as the final output, if not more.
-                         By default this is set to _workdir in the module root directory
+                         By default this is set to _workdir in the module root directory.

   --tasks-dir   STRING   Path to dir to store the final task outputs.
                          By default this is set to tasks in the module root directory